GaloyMoney/dealer/README.md

-# Galoy Tips
+# Galoy Pay

 ## What is it for?

-This repo is a web application that can be used to send tips to users.
+This repo is a web application that can be used to send tips or payments to users.

 It's packaged as a docker image, and is automatically installed as part of the Galoy helm charts.